When attempting to write an optimiser, potential contenders find that it is very

 down to 6% and virtually impossible to get the waste down consistently to around

 3% or even less.
 This is because when an optimiser takes a less than perfect route

 in the calculation, it is usually replaced by the results of another less than perfect

-they are in a much lower league.
+when usually they are in a much lower league.

 The precise way in which different optimisers work varies quite considerably, which

 is why it is a fallacy to believe that any optimiser produces optimum results.
 In